Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Skein algebras of unpunctured marked surfaces for sl3

 From the above relations, we can obtain more general formula:

 For any tangled trivalent graph $G$ with no interior crossings, the \emph{Weyl ordering} $[G]$ is the $\mathfrak{sl}_{3}$-web obtained by replacing all the crossings on $\bM$ with the simultaneous crossings.
-One can represent the Weyl ordering $[G]$ of $G$ by a \emph{flat trivalent graph}, \emph{i.e.}, a uni-trivalent graph such that its univalent vertices lie in $\bM$ and the other part is embedded into $\Sigma\setminus\partial\Sigma$. \end{definition}
+One can represent the Weyl ordering $[G]$ of $G$ by a \emph{flat trivalent graph}, \emph{i.e.}, a uni-trivalent graph such that its univalent vertices lie in $\bM$ and the other part is embedded into $\Sigma\setminus\partial\Sigma$. \end{dfn}

-\begin{definition}[basis webs] Let $[G]$ be a flat trivalent graph.
+\begin{dfn}[basis webs] Let $[G]$ be a flat trivalent graph.
 A polygon $P$ in $\Sigma\setminus [G]$ is an \emph{elliptic face} if $P$ is one of the shaded faces shown in \cref{fig:elliptic}.
 A flat trivalent graph $[G]$ is \emph{elliptic} if $\Sigma\setminus[G]$ has an elliptic face.
 A \emph{basis web} is an $\mathfrak{sl}_{3}$-web represented by non-elliptic flat trivalent graph $[G]$ on $(\Sigma,\bM)$.
-We call the set $\Bweb{\Sigma}$ of basis webs the \emph{graphical basis}. \end{definition}
+We call the set $\Bweb{\Sigma}$ of basis webs the \emph{graphical basis}. \end{dfn}

 We will see that $\Bweb{\Sigma}$ is indeed a free $\bZ_A$-basis of $\SK{\Sigma}$ soon below.
 The following notion provides a useful tool to study the webs.